draftdev/startup-marketing-checklist/README.md

   - [ ] Reach back out in a month and try another pitch.
 Try to become a "regular"

 - [ ] Write and distribute an eBook.
+- [ ] Add your latest blog post or landing page to your email signature.
+- [ ] Create and distribute a [Slideshare](https://www.slideshare.net/) or [Prezi](https://prezi.com/) of your blog posts.
+- [ ] Leave non-spammy comments on blog posts related to your industry or product.
+- [ ] Join and participate in forums related to your product or industry.
+- [ ] Standardize your call to action across social and on-site channels.

 ### Other
 If it doesn't fit into one of the above categories I'm putting it here.
 As this document improves we may create new categories or rehash existing ones.